Pegasus Bridge: Design

 Pegasus Bridge and the structure that replaced it in 1994 are examples of a distinct sub type of bascule bridge, the "Scherzer rolling lift bascule bridge" or "rolling bridge".
 Bridges of this type do not pivot about a hinge point, but roll back on curved tread plates attached to the girders of the main span.
 This design allows a greater clearance of the waterway for a given opening angle.

 Battle for the bridge

-On the night of 5 June 1944, a force of 181 men, led by Major John Howard, took off from RAF Tarrant Rushton in Dorset, southern England in six Horsa gliders to capture Pegasus Bridge, and also "Horsa Bridge", a few hundred yards to the east, over the Orne River.
+On the night of 5 June 1944, a force of 181 men, led by Major John Howard, were towed from RAF Tarrant Rushton in Dorset, southern England in six Horsa gliders to capture Pegasus Bridge, and also "Horsa Bridge", a few hundred yards/metres to the east, over the Orne River.
 The force was composed of D Company (reinforced with two platoons of B Company), 2nd Battalion, Oxford and Bucks Light Infantry; 20 sappers of the Royal Engineers of 249 Field Company (Airborne); and men of the Glider Pilot Regiment.
-The object of this action was to prevent German armour from crossing the bridges and attacking the eastern flank of the landings at Sword Beach.
+The object of this action was to prevent German armour from crossing the bridges and attacking the eastern flank of the landings at Sword Beach, and to prevent the British 6th Airborne Division from being cut off.